 Table \ref{tab:improving_baselines} shows the results for different baselines, our approach, and now also the baselines using our approach.
 To integrate the baselines into our approach, we used the same semi--supervised encoder, prediction head and retraining period, varying only the acquisition strategy.
 As \textbf{SIMILAR} requires gradient embeddings for its acquisition strategy, we replaced the random forest prediction head with a fully--connected neural network with 128 hidden units.
 Moreover, for simplicity we used the semi--supervised encoder from \textbf{TD-FT}.
 We use the prefix \textbf{TD} to indicate that the baselines are used with our approach.

-We see that integrating the baselines into our approach significantly boosts their performance on all dataset.
-We note, however, that their performance is still lagging behind our approach with the \textbf{EPIG} acquisition strategy.
+We see that integrating the baselines into our approach significantly boosts their performance on all datasets.
+We note, however, that their performance is still lagging behind our approach with the {EPIG} acquisition strategy.

-\subsection{Acquisition counts for different approaches}
+\subsection{Acquisition Counts for Different Approaches}

 Table \ref{tab:aq_counts} shows the number of acquisitions that have been made for the target classes at the end of active learning for different approaches.
 Note that we only have one \textbf{Random} acquisition strategy as this strategy does not depend on the model used.